Liquorland is Having a Huge Easter Sale if You’re Looking to Stock up For the Long Weekend

 Friends, the fine holiday that is Easter is almost here.
 Which can only mean a few things — 1) family BBQ’s are on the horizon, 2) chocolate for breakfast is about to become way more acceptable, 3) chocolate brands are somehow going to make it all taste even better than normal, and 4) there’s about to be a tonne of sales on bevvies from our mates over at Liquorland.

 Liquorland has kicked off its annual Easter sale, and you can score a range of beer, wines, pre-mixes, seltzers and spirits at a discounted rate.
-We’re talking Cruisers (throwback!), whiskey, rum, beers, and wine, as well as new crowd favourites like Billson’s take on seltzers and -196’s.
+We’re talking Cruisers (throwback!), whiskey, rum, beers, and wine, as well as new crowd favourites like Billson’s.

 The sale lasts from now until April 18, so get in quick.